 Details are sketchy, but the first-ever Caddyshack Fest is being planned for a golf course in Louisville, Kentucky.
 Events are expected to include golf cart races, costume contests and a dance party.

-"It's going to be just a blast," says organizer Will Russell, who launched a Caddyshack Fest page on Facebook over the weekend.
+"It's going to be just a blast," says organizer Will Russell, who launched a Caddyshack Fest page on Facebook.

 "Caddyshack" starred Chevy Chase, Rodney Dangerfield, Ted Knight and Bill Murray as a dim-witted groundskeeper.

 Russell is hoping that Murray will attend this summer's festivities, but admits it's "a long shot."